gvwilson/sensibleadventures/arecibo/arecibo.md

 The voice pauses.
 Music starts,
-polyphonic and irregular,
+polyphonic and irregular.
-with something not quite a melody never quite taking shape.
-The visitors begin to explore the ruins, their routes just one more semi-randomized element of the performance.
+The visitors begin to explore the ruins, their semi-random routes another element of the performance.

-A hundred meters away,
-in a porta-cabin half-buried to shelter it from storms, Luisa sighs.
+In a porta-cabin a hundred meters away half-buried to protect it from storms, Luisa sighs.
 Only five people have shown up today, and only one of them in person.